LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 The solution includes a containerised **Neo4j** backend and a **Streamlit** frontend powered by **Azure AI Foundry** and **Langchain**.

 > [!NOTE]
-> This project utilises the _Northwind_ dataset, kindly shared by _Martin O'Hanlon_ and the _Neo4j_ team on this [repository](https://github.com/neo4j-graph-examples/northwind).
-All CSV data files used in the graph import are derived directly from this original work.
+> This demo utilises the _Northwind_ dataset, kindly shared by _Martin O'Hanlon_ and the _Neo4j_ team on this [repo](https://github.com/neo4j-graph-examples/northwind).
+All CSV data files used in the graph import are based on this original work.

 ## 📑 Table of Contents:
 - [Part 1: Environment & Authentication](#part-1-environment--authentication)